Join us For a Webinar on Self-Sponsorship Route as a Business Owner

 How the self-sponsored route can help secure a better education for your children

 Many foreign nationals moving their families to the UK do not consider the impact of their chosen visa route on the education of their children, but it is an important factor.
-One way to maximise your chances of securing a place for your child at a top school is by choosing the self-sponsored route.
+One way to maximise your chances of securing a place for your child at a top school is by choosing Self-Sponsorship UK.
+This immigration pathway allows business owners to establish or acquire a UK company and sponsor their own Skilled Worker visa.
 The self-sponsored route enables foreign nationals to set up a business in the UK and effectively sponsor themselves.
 As such, they are not tied to a specific business plan, employer, or sponsor.
 Due to the flexibility of this route and the fact that they are not limited geographically, self-sponsored parents often have access to a wider range of school options, including highly sought-after state and private schools.

-As such, the self-sponsored route allows families to live and work in the UK while providing their children with a stable education and is ideal for families seeking flexibility in their residency and schooling options for the long term.
+As such, the self-sponsored route allows families to live and work in the UK while providing their children with a stable education and When planning ahead, it’s also important to factor in the self-sponsorship visa UK cost, so you can budget for your family’s relocation and education expenses with confidence

 Profile Picture